akauppi/GroundLevel-firebase-es/README.md

 ```
 -->

 There are, however, Security Rules tests.
 They are organized separately in the `rules-test` folder.
-See the specific `README`.
+See the specific `README` in that sub-directory.

 ## Development workflow